solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 -   The date and time the ticket was booked and who by (the Lead Booker)
 -   any teams they have applied to be on, and the approval status
 -   The check-in information for this delegate and this venue - a record of all the times they checked in and out.
--   The Event Pass/Wristband details including the currently active ID and any previous IDs they may have been issued that have had to be replaced for one reason or other (e.g. damaged, lost, stolen) alsongside the date and time each pass or wristband was issued.
+-   The Event Pass/Wristband details including the currently active ID and any previous IDs they may have been issued that have had to be replaced for one reason or other (e.g. damaged, lost, stolen) alongside the date and time each pass or wristband was issued.

 ## Scanning